About .NET Core

 - Open Source -- .NET Core is open source, while a read-only subset of the .NET Framework is open source.

-While .NET Core is unique and has significant differences to the .NET Framework and other .NET implementations, it is straightforward to share code between these implementations, using either source or binary sharing techniques.
+While .NET Core is unique and has significant differences to the .NET Framework and other .NET implementations, it's straightforward to share code between these implementations, using either source or binary sharing techniques.

 Comparison with Mono

-Mono is the original cross-platform and open source .NET implementation, first shipping in 2004.
+Mono is the original cross-platform implementation of .NET.
+It started out as an open-source alternative to .NET Framework and transitioned to targeting mobile devices as iOS and Android devices became popular.
 It can be thought of as a community clone of the .NET Framework.
-The Mono project team relied on the open .NET standards (notably ECMA 335) published by Microsoft in order to provide a compatible implementation.
+The Mono project team relied on the open .NET standards (notably ECMA 335) published by Microsoft to provide a compatible implementation.

 The major differences between .NET Core and Mono:

-- App-models -- Mono supports a subset of the .NET Framework app-models (for example, Windows Forms) and some additional ones (for example, Xamarin.iOS) through the Xamarin product. .NET Core doesn't support these.
+- App-models -- Mono supports a subset of the .NET Framework app-models (for example, Windows Forms) and some additional ones for mobile development (for example, Xamarin.iOS) through the Xamarin product. .NET Core doesn't support Xamarin.